-Lego blocks, creativity and fun combined
+Lego blocks, creativity and fun

 Thank you for visiting our site at Changes for New Hope.

-We are proud of our ongoing accomplishments and the fine folk who support us, volunteer their time with us and have helped to make the lives of children who live in the Peruvian Andes, the indigenous folk, have better lives than they could ever imagine.
+We are proud of our ongoing accomplishments and the fine folk who support us, volunteer their time with us and have helped to make the lives of children who live in the Peruvian Andes, the indigenous folk, create better lives than they could ever imagine.